certtools/intelmq-manager/docs/INSTALL.md

 # Installation

-To quickly install a default IntelMQ + Manager with no password just run:
+To quickly install a default IntelMQ + Manager with no password just run the following as root:
 ```
 ./bin/INSTALL_INTELMQ.sh
 ./bin/INSTALL_MANAGER.sh